xind14/reading-notes/code-301/Class04.md

 This [article](https://www.benlinders.com/2013/which-questions-do-you-ask-in-retrospectives/) gives a nice overview to the role of retrospectives.

 1. What went well, that I might forget if I don’t write down?
+    - I figured out that the easiest way possible to make functions be passed down is to just create an entirely new component that only references one place which is the state in app.
 2. What did I learn today?
+    - I learned about the spread operator during todays code challenge but I'm still not confident on anything this week.

 3. What should I do differently next time?
+    - I keep forgetting to ask for help earlier past the 15 minute mark because I get so into, I need to do that next time because a lot of time is just me trying to troubleshoot with no results.

 4. What still puzzles me, or what do I need to learn more about?
+    - Everything.
+I feel like I need to self teach myself and watch some outside videos.
+At least in 20 at the end of the week where where the project is finished, I actually get it, but now at the end of this week I would not be able to produce anything on my own.

 5. Thinking about each of your assignments for the day, reflect on:
     - Is the assignment complete?
 If not, where exactly did you leave off, and what work remains?
     - Do not get bogged down in written analysis; instead, focus on capturing the moment with an eye toward how your observations can guide you toward future productivity.
+    - I think it's complete.
+Again I was not worried about the CSS because I just wanted to get the task down.
+I want to refine this project at the end of this class.